 V Sanjay Kumar was born in Karaikudi, Tamil Nadu.
 After obtaining his MBA, he set up and managed businesses in investment banking, stockbroking, banking software, and contemporary art.
 He is currently Director at Sakshi Gallery, Mumbai.
 During his long association with the art world, he also curated a show “View from the Edge” (1994), which led to his first book by the same name.
 Since becoming a full-time writer in 2010, he has published the novels Artist, Undone (2012) and Virgin Gingelly (2014).
 His third, The Third Squad is published by Akashic Books (US) and Juggernaut.
 Sanjay resides in Bengaluru but returns often to the two cities that he writes about: Chennai and Mumbai.

-Vanamala Viswanatha has been a happy teacher of English language and literature over forty years.
-She has taught at various levels beginning from High School students to PhD scholars in premiere institutions in Bengaluru.
-She broke new ground in reshaping the English curriculum for predominantly underprivileged students by introducing and teaching Indian Literatures in English Translation.
-Prof. Viswanatha is an award-winning translator who works with Kannada and English.
-She has served as Honorary Director, Centre for Translation, Sahitya Akademi, Bangalore and a member of the Advisory Committee, National Translation Mission.
-Chief among her published works are the translations of Torgny Linndgren’s The Way of the Serpent into Kannada, Sara Aboobacker's Kannada novel, Breaking Ties, into English, Lankesh's anthology of short stories When Stone Melts, Raghavanka’s medieval epic Harishchandra Kavyam, for the Murty Classical Library of India, Harvard University Press, and Indira Bai, a forthcoming translation of the first social novel in Kannada for OUP.
+Vanamala Viswanatha has been a happy teacher of English language and literature for over forty years.
+She has taught at various levels beginning from high school students to PhD scholars in premiere institutions in Bengaluru.
+Viswanatha is also an award-winning translator who works with Kannada and English.
+She has served as Honorary Director, Centre for Translation, Sahitya Akademi, Bangalore; and a member of the Advisory Committee, National Translation Mission.
+Among her major published works are the translations of Torgny Lindgren’s The Way of the Serpent into Kannada; Sara Aboobacker's Kannada novel Breaking Ties into English; and Raghavanka’s medieval epic Harishchandra Kavyam (2017) into English.
+Indira Bai, a translation of the first social novel in Kannada, is forthcoming.

 Victor Rangel-Ribeiro (b. in Goa, 1925), first broke into print in Mumbai in 1946.
 Having lived under and survived the British and the Portuguese colonial empires, the 92-year-old author regards himself as one of the last of a dying breed: a pre-postcolonial writer.
 Victor left his heart behind in India when he migrated to the US in 1956: his stories almost always include Indian characters, either here at home, or in the diaspora, with interracial preconceptions driving the plots.
 Victor’s fiction and books on music can be found in some of the major libraries of the West, including Princeton, Yale, Harvard, Oxford and Cambridge.
 A career that began 71 years ago is still ongoing.
 His latest collection, The Miscreant: Selected Stories, 1949-2016, published this year, will be followed next April by his biography of the artist Francis Newton Souza; a second novel is nearing completion

-Yudhishthir Raj Isar straddles various worlds of cultural theory and practice.
-Professor of Cultural Policy Studies at The American University of Paris since 2002 and Eminent Research Visitor, Institute for Culture and Society, Western Sydney University, 2011-2013.
-Education Director with the Aga Khan Trust for Culture.
-Co-founder and editor of the Cultures and Globalization Series (SAGE) and author of many journal articles and book chapters.
-Trustee of cultural organizations and a consultant to foundations and international organizations, notably UNESCO.
-Past President of the association Culture Action Europe.
-Earlier, at UNESCO, Executive Secretary of the World Commission on Culture and Development.
-Educated in India and France.
+Yudhishthir Raj Isar straddles the multiple worlds of cultural theory and practice.
+He is Professor of Cultural Policy Studies, The American University of Paris (2002- ); and was Eminent Research Visitor, Institute for Culture and Society, Western Sydney University (2011-2013).
+Since January 2017, he is also the Education Director at the Aga Khan Trust for Culture.
+Isar was the founding co-editor of the Cultures and Globalization Series (SAGE) and has authored many book chapters and journal articles.
+He has been president of the European arts and culture platform Culture Action Europe (2004-2008).
+Isar is a trustee of cultural organizations and a consultant to foundations and international organizations, notably UNESCO.